losttype/blog.losttype.com/src/2015-08-11-an-interview-with-jim-leszczynski.md

 __So… How do you feel about Curlz MT?__ Curlz MT is super cute!
 What would elementary school teachers and dance studios use if we didn’t have it?

-__What's your favorite breakfast food?__ The obvious and only answer to this question – for all individuals on this bountiful green earth – is bacon.
+__What’s your favorite breakfast food?__ The obvious and only answer to this question – for all individuals on this bountiful green earth – is bacon.

 <footer>Make sure to follow Jim’s studio, [@goodbehaviorco on Twitter](https://twitter.com/goodbehaviorco), and keep an eye out for our next interview with a [#fieldtripchi](/fieldtripchi) attendee.</footer>